mateo951/portfolio-bootstrap/README.md

 Portfolio

-The project's goal is to clone a design from a portfolio with html and css.
-Applying new tools such us Flexbox, Figma, and as well as using best practices for html and css.
+The project's goal is to clone our portfolio using bootstrap frameword.
+Applying bootstrap's library and understanding their practices is key.
 This project is the start of a micronaut future portfolio!

 ![Alt text](/media/screenshot_1.png?raw=true)